 - Microsoft has also expanded its Windows through Azure Active Directory.
 Now, instead of having to run your own Active Directory software, you can use the one provided by Azure.
 All of the administrative features of an in-house directory are now available – the complicated infrastructure which you have to maintain, and the access permissions you have to set up to allow it to work remotely.
 If you currently use Windows 10, you can easily join an Azure AD through its “Work Access” feature.

 - Azure is easily scalable.
 As you grow, your IT platforms must as well.
 Azure allows you to build clusters of apps that can be distributed across multiple servers.
 Server capacity will never run out.

-- Azure has many global data centers and is adding more.
+- Azure has global data centers in over 50 regions, more than any other cloud provider, and is adding more.
 This speeds up time.

 - Azure provides 24/7/365 tech support and health monitoring, and in many languages.

 Migration to Azure – General Considerations and Methods